Loading Results

 Newborn Nursery

-Residents rotate in the Newborn Nursery for three weeks their intern year (days), one week during their junior year (nights), and three weeks during their senior year (two weeks of days and one week of nights).
-The team covers the newborn nursery at University Hospitals MacDonald Women’s Hospital, which is connected to UH Rainbow Babies & Children’s Hospital.
-Rounds are supervised and led by a general pediatrician.
-Deliveries are attended by the residents in the Newborn Nursery.
+Residents rotate in the Newborn Nursery, including both daytime and, when a junior/senior, nighttime coverage.
+The team covers the newborn nursery at UH MacDonald Women’s Hospital, which is connected to UH Rainbow Babies & Children’s Hospital.
+Residents in the Newborn Nursery attend deliveries requiring resuscitation in the same-building women’s hospital.
 A Code Pink resuscitation team as well as a neonatology attending or in-house neonatology fellow responds alongside the residents to all deliveries where a pediatrician is needed.

 Advocacy

-This rotation provides first-year residents with an introduction to core principles of Community Health/Child Health Advocacy.
-During the Community Health/Child Health Advocacy rotation, residents will have the opportunity to spend time working with various agencies that support the well-being of children and families in the Cleveland area.
+Residents participate in a longitudinal Community Health and Child Health Advocacy experience.
+Experiences are vast, including time working with various agencies that support the well-being of children and families in the Cleveland area.
 In addition, residents will develop a better understanding of core concepts related to social determinants of health, injury prevention, child health policy, and legislative advocacy.
 Rotation components include experiential learning within the hospital and local community, small group didactic sessions with faculty and other local experts, as well as the completion of individual advocacy projects.

 Developmental-Behavioral Pediatrics

-This rotation is split between the first and third years of residency.
-The intern experience is an introduction to developmental pediatrics including clinics in general developmental, fetal alcohol syndrome, ADHD, and autism.
+Residents gain immersive experience within the Developmental and Behavioral Pediatrics clinics, with experience in general developmental, fetal alcohol syndrome, ADHD, and autism.
 This is supplemented with didactic teaching sessions designed to educate the resident on a wide variety of topics in developmental and behavioral pediatrics.
-In the third year, the residents take on additional responsibilities, now with a much deeper appreciation of the system-based practices needed to care for patients with developmental and behavioral problems.

 Adolescent Medicine